summaryInfo/nsst/README.md

 Not So Simple Terminal
 ======================
-This is an implementation of VT220-like X11 terminal emulator.
+This is an implementation of VT220-like X11/Wayland terminal emulator.

 ## Features
 * Quite fast rendering
     * Almost same latency as `XTerm`, which is a lot lower than for other modern terminals
     * Scrolling performance is on par with fastest terminals on my system (`alacritty` and `urxvt`)
 * Small size and almost no dependencies
-* Uses xcb as X11 interface library
+* Uses xcb for X11 and libwayland for Wayland directly,
     * A little bit faster because of its asynchrony
-    * `size` including all loaded shared libs is only 80% of `st` on my system
+    * `size` including all loaded shared libs is only 80% of `st` on my system for X11
 * Most escape sequences from XTerm are implemented
 * Full keyboard mode from XTerm
 * Synchronous updates DCS